Exploring the world of guppy care is a delightful experience that I’m always eager to share.

 • Tank Size — 5 gallons minimum for an initial group of three guppies, with at least 1 gallon dedicated to every additional guppy added to the aquarium tank.

-• Feeding — Feed tropical or livebearing fish food (smaller pellets designed for smaller fish) with occasional bloodworms and brine shrimp given.
-Feed twice a day, as much as your guppies consume within two minutes.
+• Feeding—Feed tropical or livebearing fish food (smaller pellets designed for smaller fish) with occasional bloodworms and brine shrimp.
+Feed twice a day, offering as much food as your guppies can consume within two minutes.
+Overfeeding can lead to water quality problems and issues that are difficult to resolve, so it is important to remove any uneaten food after feeding.

 • Cleaning — Filter your aquarium water continually and clean the tank with a 25% water change (conditioned) weekly for optimum health.